Practical and emotional support

 The shielding patient list is the list of people who are considered to be clinically extremely vulnerable and therefore at higher risk of serious complications if they get coronavirus.
 Being on this list has been the main way to qualify for help since the coronavirus outbreak started in the UK.
-So what happens now that shielding is being paused in the UK?
+So what happens now that shielding has been generally paused in the UK?

-The government has told us that if you’re newly diagnosed with blood cancer, or your situation changes and your healthcare team think you’re at high risk, your name can still be added to the shielding patient list.
+If you’re newly diagnosed with blood cancer, or your situation changes and your healthcare team or GP think you’re at high risk, your name can still be added to the shielding patient list.
 Similarly, if you think you should be on the shielding list but still haven't had a letter, speak to your healthcare team, as they will be able to add you to the list if necessary.

 Being on the shielding list is important because it means if shielding guidelines are reintroduced, or if there’s a lockdown in your local area, you will be able to get support with things like food and medicine deliveries.

-Government food packages for people on the shielding patient list have stopped in England, Scotland and Northern Ireland.
+Government food packages for people on the shielding patient list have stopped in all countries of the UK.

 - If you registered for government support with food deliveries on or before 17 July, you will continue to get priority supermarket slots for home delivery.